SM

 Final Result

 The interface itself became the product demo.
 Dark backgrounds, green gradients, subtle glow.
-The UI doesn't just contain Night Mode Ads, it performs it.
+The UI doesn't just contain Dark Mode Ads, it performs it.

 The Generation Model